 Muscles ache by the time I reach Lake 22.
 I find my favorite viewing spot among three boulders and look over the scene before me.
 The lake is about a hundred feet below, almost round, and reflects the clouds from its surface.
 I smile.
 My first thought is, “I could stay here forever.”
 Right.
 Next set of thoughts.
 What is real?
 This obviously is not the real Lake 22 trail; it’s a beautiful day yet the trail is empty.
 The granola bars were not real granola bars.
 How would Heaven import granola bars?
 Why did I even eat?
 Sheltered from the wind, the sun is warm, a short nap sounds good.
 Do I even need to sleep?
 I should compile of list of questions to ask Pete.

 The issues; what are the issues of being dead?
 Dead isn’t the state of nothingness I had assumed.
 Had I known this, I wonder if I would have taken more chances when I was alive.
 I wanted to jump out of a plane; never did.
 I considered running for Superintendent of Schools; didn’t do that either.
 It seemed clear to me too, that I was a member of the impulsive, immature, clown half of the species.
 Was my fate sealed at birth?
 Did I win in life; did I lose; does it matter?
 How should I have kept score?
 A more interesting life might have been an exhausting one, stretching myself to the limit or even a dangerous one earning a well-deserved rest in the hereafter.
 Seems like I wasted my life not doing what I could have.
 How much was my life avoiding what I feared?
 Did a safer life give me a longer life?
 Was it worth it?
 Was my life worth it?
 Enough wondering.
-I have to turn off my mind for a moment and sooth my soul by feeding my body.
+I have to turn off my mind for a moment and sooth my soul with food.

-A quick search of the daypack secures a tuna sandwich on whole wheat, my standard day trip lunch.
+A quick search of the daypack secures a tuna sandwich on whole wheat, my standard daytrip lunch.
 Nestled in between the rocks, enjoying the sweetest tuna sandwich ever, I ponder more.
 Nothing I can do about being dead.
 Heaven seems like a nice place.
 I’m experiencing mostly positive emotions.
 There must be a reason an atheist is allowed in Heaven.
 There might be degrees of Heaven.
 It could be my experience of Heaven won’t be a lot of fun.
 Must be a good reason it takes a week or two to figure things out.
 Another search of the pack brings out a plastic storage bag of chocolate chip cookies, my favorite.
 Homemade.
 Warm.
 In Heaven cookies are warm!

 I sit looking at the lake and pondering for a good hour, hesitant to leave a familiar place to face my surprise chance at eternity.
 The quality of Heaven might depend on what I figure out.